 This results in a pretty reactive process though.
 You don’t have any sense of where the next 1-100 that you need to grow your company are going to come from.
-Imagine how you’d react if your VP of sales told you that he had no idea where future deals were going to come from…
+Imagine how you’d react if your VP of sales told you that he or she had no idea where future deals were going to come from… That’s where talent pools come in.

 Talent pools are lists or groups of candidates that aren’t currently in your application process.
 These are people that you’re keeping an eye on (and ideally nurturing) for future roles.